cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 The tree hash on the root node is computed similarly, using the `tree_hash` values for all nodes where the client does not have the full nodes.

-The `TreeSlice` for proof of memberships can be queried from the delivery service at any point for any member in the tree.
+The delivery service should allow to query `TreeSlice` for proof of memberships at any point for any member in the tree.

 ~~~tls
 struct {